Expectations Part 4 – Your Growing Baby

 Growing Baby and Separation Anxiety

 Around 6 months of age a new experience will be introduced into yours and baby’s relationship: separation anxiety.
 It’s not fun and it lasts a while.
 It also makes life much more difficult for mom because now it’s harder to leave baby with anyone, even dad.
 Baby will cry and cling and not want to spend time on their own.
 While that’s all sweet and fine, life doesn’t stop just because baby discovers that mom still exists even if she can’t be seen.
 Rest assured that it’s normal behavior and not indicative of your baby growing into a dependent person.
-(Click here for tips on how to deal with separation anxiety).
+(Read my 5 Ways to Help Your Child Deal with Separation Anxiety for tips on how to deal).
 But it’s a rough period that makes you feel like a slave to your baby.

 These are some of the big items to expect from your baby as they move out of infancy.
 If you have any other questions, let me know in the comment section.